Technical writing ≠ technology writing

 - is about producing written content that informs and educates.

-- is created with special help authoring tools (HATs) but is also often written in plain old MS Word.
+- is often created with special help authoring tools (HATs) but can also be written in MS Word or other text programs.

 - doesn’t aim to influence or sell (though that may happen as a by-product of good content strategy).